Bassilalkhateeb/reading-repo2/class02.md

 1. #### colors ['white', 'black', ' custom'];
 2. #### var colors = new Array('white ','black','custom');

-* ### VALU ES IN ARRAYS : Values in an array are accessed as if they are in a numbered list.
+* ### VALUES IN ARRAYS : Values in an array are accessed as if they are in a numbered list.
 It is important to know that the numbering of this list starts at zero (not one).(more about arrays on page 72).

 * ### EXPRESSIONS :
 * ### An expression evaluates into (results in) a single value.
 Broadly speaking there are two types of expressions: